 A study of teaching methods and curricular options used to fulfill psychomotor, cognitive, and affective objectives in the field of health and physical education.
-This course will also apply the major concepts of healthful living, in order that elementary teachers understand and model the foundations of good health and help students understand the benefits of a healthy lifestyle.
+In addition, the candidate will develop and implement a personal fitness plan which assesses concrete indicators such as cardiovascular endurance, weight, strength or flexibility.